paulcockrell/next-todo/README.md

 # Todo App

 Todo app built with NextJS.
-Using Auth0 and Airtable
+Using Auth0 and FaunaDB

 ## Prerequisits